contextedio/contexted/README.md

 Donations
 ----

 Would you like to support the development of Contexted?
+Support our development efforts via [Patreon](https://www.patreon.com/contexted)